 Associate Professor of the Practice of Music

-Verena Moesenbichler-Bryant serves as Assistant Professor of the Practice of Music, Director of the Duke University Wind Symphony, and Director of Undergraduate Studies for the Music Department.
+Verena Moesenbichler-Bryant serves as Associate Professor of the Practice of Music, Director of the Duke University Wind Symphony, and Director of Undergraduate Studies for the Music Department.
 She also conducts the Durham Medical Orchestra.
 Verena grew up in Eberschwang, Austria.
 She began piano lessons at the age of 6, continuing later with church organ, flute, and bassoon.

 Her conducting debut at age 16 was followed by a three-year fundamental conducting course taught by Johann Mösenbichler.
 Verena Mösenbichler-Bryant then studied conducting for symphony orchestra with Ingo Ingensand at the Anton Bruckner Private University in Linz, Upper Austria, and received her bachelor degree, with distinction, in 2005.
 She completed her Master of Music in 2007 with Kevin Sedatole at Michigan State University.
 Verena graduated in May 2009 with her DMA in Wind Ensemble Conducting from The University of Texas at Austin where her principal conducting teacher was Jerry Junkin.